Grofit312/BidRetriever-Angular8/README.md

 Environment variables are fetched at loading time and imported as properties of `window` object, so no need to re-build/deploy the whole app when env variables are updated.
 Only updating the `env.js` would work.

 ### Deployment
 - Run `npm install` from the cloned repository
 - Replace the node_modules/mailparser directory with the one zipped inside the repository (mailparser.zip).
 (This involves some bug fixing)
-~~- Run `ng build --environment=prod --sourcemap=true --output-hashing=all` to generate build files~~
-- From inside VS Code - `ng build --prod`
+--npm i mailparser
+--npm i stream
+--Replace the node: {crypto: true, stream: true} in node_modules/@angular-devkit/build-angular/src/angular-cli-files/models/webpack-configs/browser.js
+--Run `node --max-old-space-size=8192 node_modules/@angular/cli/bin/ng build --prod`
 - Upload files under `/dist` to S3 bucket (with public access/web hosting enabled)

+###skip this step
+~- Run `ng build --environment=prod --sourcemap=true --output-hashing=all` to generate build files~

 ### Configure S3 bucket
 Reference guide [here](https://github.com/BidRetriever/Documentation/blob/master/S3%20Configuration.md)